 A lot of outfits claim they can absolutely verify that somebody is who they say they are, and the way most of them do it is by checking to see if a valid name, SSN, phone number, and/or address are provided.
 Yeah, okay, there’s some value in that.
 But still, these are basic elements required by the (strangely named) US Patriot Act that can be acquired all too easily from social media and elsewhere, as well as from those aforementioned credit bureaus.

-Rules-based approaches—meaning those that are very skeletal and strictly binary twinning (Did they provide the right SSN?
+Rules-based approaches in identity verification —meaning those that are very skeletal and strictly binary twinning (Did they provide the right SSN?
 Did they give us the right address?)—are too easily defeated.
 Sure, I give you some real identity elements, but do they all belong to the same real person?
 You don’t just want the numbers, you want them to fall into the right places and make sense together.

 Synthetic identities are commonly built using perfectly legit names, addresses, et al., and when assembled into a fake personage, they often pass muster.
 Companies, especially financial institutions, need to take measure of the relationships between these attributes.